-- Arrive at their bus stop at least five minutes before the time listed and 10 minutes earlier during the first week of school.
+- Arrive to the bus stop at least five minutes early, and 10 minutes early during the first week of school.

-- Stay at least 10 feet away from the roadway while waiting for the bus.
+- Stand at least 10 feet from the road while waiting for the bus.

-- Stay at least 10 feet away from a moving bus and wait until the bus stops before approaching it.
+- Stand at least 10 feet from a moving bus and wait until the bus stops before approaching.

-- Only be picked up at their designated bus stops.
+- Be picked up only at their designated bus stop.

-- Respect the bus driver, other students, property and themselves.
+- Respect the bus driver, other students and property.

-- Keep hands and feet off other people and their property.
+- Keep hands and feet off others and their property.

-- Sit facing forward while the bus is in motion.
+- Face forward while the bus is in motion.

-- Keep all parts of your body inside the bus.
+- Keep all body parts inside the bus.

-- Speak only to those around them in conversational (inside) voices using respectful words.
+- Speak only to those nearby using an inside voice and respectful words.

 - Share the seat with others.

-- Place book bags under the seat or hold them in your lap.
+- Place bookbags under the bus seat or in the lap.

 - Place trash in the wastebasket.

-- Communicate any problems or conflicts with the bus driver.
+- Communicate problems or conflicts with the bus driver.

-- Use cellphones for personal entertainment/communication and may not use photo, video and audio functionality.
+- Use cellphones for personal entertainment and communication only; use of photo, video and audio is not allowed.

-- Never tamper with any emergency equipment or damage the bus.
+- Never tamper with emergency equipment or damage the bus.